Building MCP PyExec: Secure Python Execution Server with Docker & Authentication

 How It Works

-# 4. Server exchanges Google code for tokens and generates MCP token
+# 4. Client exchanges code for access token

 JWT Implementation